 In addition to being useful as a carrying device or way to prop up your phone, many phone rings can also be used to mount your phone in your car.
 Some work with a magnetic base, while others have dual rings that can be used to clip onto car vents.
-Keep in mind that you’ll have to purchase a magnetic car phone mount separately.
+Keep in mind that you’ll have to select a magnetic car phone mount separately.

 Adding a phone ring to your phone isn’t a pricey investment.
 You can pay as little as $4 for budget-priced models or as much as $15 for high-quality phone rings with specialty designs.
-You can also buy multipacks of phone rings.
+You can also get multipacks of phone rings.

 Inexpensive: Phone rings that cost $4 to $7 are all-metal models or models with acrylic bases.
-However, you are more likely to run into durability issues, such as adhesive that doesn’t last or rings that fall off their bases.
+However, you are more likely to run into durability issues, such as an adhesive that doesn’t last or rings that fall off their bases.

 Mid-range: In the $7 to $10 price range, you’ll find well-made phone rings that are metal or metal/acrylic with everything from basic to crystal-encrusted designs.